Bell Ringing

 Access to the ringing room is by spiral stairs, with a handrail, from inside the base of the tower.
 Visitors, both ringers and non-ringers, are always welcome.

-We have an active band of ringers, several of whom have been learning for a relatively short time.
+We have a small but active band of ringers, and are always looking for more people to join us.
 Anyone who would like to try bellringing is very welcome - it is suitable for anyone from about age 10 upwards.
 No previous knowledge is required, and only general physical fitness, notably the ability to raise both arms above the head while standing up.
-In September 2017 our bellringers won the Surrey six-bell striking competition, for the third year in succession.

 The ringers and tower are affiliated with the Surrey Association whose website can be found at www.surreybellringers.org.uk.
 Contact Anne Rueff for more information.